GMNGjoy/FS25_FarmFillStations/README.md

 *Monthly upkeep:* $9

-## Customization Options
+## Multiple Customization Options
-- All Fill Stations are colorable verison with 37 color options, which can be further customized with the [Unlimited Color Configurations](https://www.farming-simulator.com/mod.php?mod_id=303885&title=fs2025) mod from Giants.
+- All Fill Stations are colorable verison with dozens of color options, which can be further customized with the [Unlimited Color Configurations](https://www.farming-simulator.com/mod.php?mod_id=303885&title=fs2025) mod from Giants.
-- Rusty but trusty version (no custom colors)
+- _Rusty but trusty_ version (no custom colors)
-- Dark &amp; Rusty version (no custom colors)
+- _Dark &amp; Rusty_ version (no custom colors)

 ## Description from the ModDesc